300+ General knowledge questions and answers for your virtual quiz (new questions)

 Be the king or queen of the quiz by using asking these questions for your audience...

-The pubs might finally be reopening this weekend (in England at least) but it will still be a while before pre-lockdown pub-going habits make a full return, and we certainly won’t be settling into a packed pub for a pub quiz any time soon.
+England’s drinking establishments may have re-opened their doors, but with social distancing guidelines still in effect, it’s still hard to imagine your local boozer being packed out for a regular pub quiz any time soon.

-With that in mind, there is still an appetite for one of lockdown’s most popular pastimes – the video chat quiz – so you can still test the knowledge of your friends and families from home without having to worry too much about social distancing.
+In the interim, we can all continue a pursuit that became quite the craze during lockdown – virtual quizzing, with friends and family coming together using their video conferencing app of choice to pit their wits against each other.

-Throughout the lockdown, we’ve been providing a helping hand for new quizmasters up and down the country.
-Drafting a long list of questions can be tough work, but with our extensive RadioTimes.com general knowledge quiz, comprising of more than 300 questions, that’s one thing you don’t need to worry about.
+Drafting a long list of questions can be tough work, but fear not – we’re here to provide a helping hand for quizmasters up and down the country.
+With our extensive RadioTimes.com general knowledge quiz, comprising of more than 300 questions, you’ll never struggle for suitable material again.
+We’ve got reams of the stuff.

 From general knowledge everyone could have a bash at, to music, sport, film and even the likes of obscure questions and soap trivia to test even the most dedicated fan, we’ve got you covered.

 So, take a look below and start to put together your own custom pub quiz.
-If one round seems particularly appealing, click for more testing questions from that genre.
+If one round seems particularly appealing, click the link for more testing questions from that genre.

 General knowledge questions and answers